 I've also researched and written about the politics of alternative sport.
 This work has recently focused on how skateboarding subculture will change as it becomes an official 'sport' at the Olympic Games.
 In addition to my academic research and writing, I'm also an avid writer in various non-academic venues, including blogs, investigative journalism, and opinion editorials.
 You can find links to some of my published academic and non-academic work in the 'Academic Research,' 'In the News,' and 'Journalism' sections of this website.

-I have been the recipient of several academic awards and scholarships, including the Faculty of Arts Graduate Teaching Award (2018), the Andrew Stewart Memorial Graduate Prize (2020), and the Alberta Graduate Excellence Scholarship (2020, 2021).
-Throughout my studies, I have been involved in a number of community and non-profit groups.
+I've been the recipient of several academic awards and scholarships, including the Faculty of Arts Graduate Teaching Award (2018), the Andrew Stewart Memorial Graduate Prize (2020), and the Alberta Graduate Excellence Scholarship (2020, 2021).
+Throughout my studies, I've been involved in a number of community and non-profit groups.
 My major extra-curricular project as an undergraduate student, for example, was creating and hosting a regular documentary film screening series at Carleton University.
 More recently, my passion for teaching has led me to spearhead a working group dedicated to pedagogical training, mentorship, and collaboration among graduate students and faculty.
 Over the past few years, I've helped to organize countless academic and non-academic events, including conferences, debates, film screenings, lectures, and panel discussions.